-Associate Dean, and The Lucy Adams Leffingwell Professor; Director of the Schubert Center for Child Studies
+Lucy Adams Leffingwell Professor; Senior Advisor, Schubert Center for Child Studies; Co-Director, Childhood Studies Program

 Korbin teaches a range of courses from introductory anthropology to upper division and graduate courses in medical and psychological anthropology and on child and family issues from an anthropological perspective.
 Korbin has published numerous articles on culture and child maltreatment, including her edited book, Child Abuse and Neglect: Cross-Cultural Perspectives (1981, University of California Press), which was the first volume to examine the relationship of culture and child maltreatment.
 She has published and conducted research on women incarcerated for fatal child maltreatment, on cross-cultural childrearing and child maltreatment, on health, mental health and child rearing among Ohio’s Amish population, and on the impact of neighborhood factors on child maltreatment and child well-being.